 Unfortunately, 5 days after we got home from Hawaii, I got a notification that my account was overdue.
 What?

 Autopay had been turned off & I didn’t do that.
 I texted the same person.
-It’s now been 8 days that she has not replied.
+She never replied.

 Doing Laundry at Hyatt Regency Waikiki Beach